wslyvh/AmsterdamBlockchainWeek/README.md

 - title: Maison de la Mutualité
   details: Placed at the heart of one of the most iconic Parisian district, la Maison de la Mutualité will host EthCC3 in 2020.
 Listed as a historic monument, the building has a long tradition of hosting congresses, concerts, seminars and meetings.

+- title:
+  details: More to come...

-- title: Consensys
+# - title: Consensys
-  details: Paris’s Consensys hub.
+#   details: Paris’s Consensys hub.
 Consensys is the Leading Blockchain Development Studio in the World.
 Present in 6continents, it is counting 1000+ employees and 50+ startups (spokes), the French office is one of its European hub.

-- title: CNAM
+# - title: CNAM
-  details: The Conservatoire Nationale des Arts et Métiers (CNAM) will host EthCC.
+#   details: The Conservatoire Nationale des Arts et Métiers (CNAM) will host EthCC.
 At the center of Paris, CNAM features 4 massive amphitheatres, workshop rooms and... a church.

-- title: Coinhouse
+# - title: Coinhouse
-  details: Founded in 2014 in Paris, Coinhouse (formerly La Maison du Bitcoin) is a pioneer in cryptoassets investments.
+#   details: Founded in 2014 in Paris, Coinhouse (formerly La Maison du Bitcoin) is a pioneer in cryptoassets investments.
 Both an online platform and a brick-and-mortar location, they are a trusted partner for individuals and institutional investors looking to analyse, acquire, sell, and securely store cryptoassets.

-- title: Le Square Paris
+# - title: Le Square Paris
-  details: “Le Square Paris” is an association that gathers companies and groups in order to explore the future of work and mobility.
+#   details: “Le Square Paris” is an association that gathers companies and groups in order to explore the future of work and mobility.

-- title: 42 School
+# - title: 42 School
-  details: 42 is a private, nonprofit and tuition-free computer programming school created and founded by Xavier Niel in 2013.
+#   details: 42 is a private, nonprofit and tuition-free computer programming school created and founded by Xavier Niel in 2013.

 footer:
   -